Let’s talk about exercise and back pain

 You don’t want to go ‘too hard’ exercising in case you pull another muscle.

 And you don’t want to wake up one day to find that you can no longer roll out of bed easily, walk down the street, or even drive because what you did, made it worse.

 But don’t let that worry you too much – that’s rarely ever the case.

 An aching lower back doesn’t mean you have to be housebound, with heat and ice packs until it magically disappears.

 You CAN keep moving!
 In fact, not moving at all can make your back pain worse!

-If you suffer from lower back pain that comes and goes, gentle walking with exercises designed to improve lower back strength and movement added in, will make a big difference.
+If you suffer from lower back pain that comes and goes, gentle walking; using exercises designed to improve lower back strength and movement added in, will make a big difference.

-Walking is a completely natural movement that keeps your joints mobile and muscles working – even those in your feet, hips and torso – which play an important role in keeping the muscles in your back that hold you up right, strong.
+Walking is a completely natural movement that keeps your joints mobile and muscles working – even those in your feet, hips, and torso – which play an important role in keeping the muscles in your back that hold you upright, and strong.

-Stretching combined with walking will improve your backs strength, flexibility and posture, which can help stop back pain from creeping up on you when you least expect it.
-What’s more, it can also reduce how painful it feels and how much it gets in the way of day to day life.
+Stretching combined with walking will improve your back strength, flexibility, and posture, which can help stop back pain from creeping up on you when you least expect it.
+What’s more, it can also reduce how painful it feels and how much it gets in the way of day-to-day life.